Advertisement

 Although Katta noted the necessity of successful lifestyle modifications to implement a multidisciplinary approach, potentially with collaboration between primary care and nutrition professionals, she also pointed to emerging data indicating direct effects of diet on psoriasis disease activity.

-During her interview, she pointed to some of the most promising areas of research, highlighting early research assessing anti-inflammatory dietary patterns, particularly the Mediterranean diet.
-While existing literature may continue to be limited, she described current data suggesting dietary interventions as eventually becoming a meaningful adjunct to conventional psoriasis therapies.
+During her interview, she discussed some of the most promising areas of research, highlighting early research assessing anti-inflammatory dietary patterns, particularly the Mediterranean diet.
+While existing literature may remain limited, she described current data suggesting that dietary interventions will eventually become a meaningful adjunct to conventional psoriasis therapies.

-Later, Katta also noted the link between body weight and psoriasis severity, adding that weight reduction has been connected with improvements in one’s level of skin disease in those who with overweight or obesity.
-She further described growing interest in glucagon-like peptide-1 (GLP-1) receptor agonists, noting they may extend beyond weight management.
+Later, Katta also noted the link between body weight and psoriasis severity, adding that weight reduction has been connected with improvements in one’s level of skin disease in those with overweight or obesity.
+She further described a growing interest in glucagon-like peptide-1 receptor agonists, noting that their benefits may extend beyond weight management.

-Overall, Katta challenged clinicians working in dermatology to become more at ease with conversing about nutrition in routine clinical visits with their patients.
-Instead of the typical referrals of such conversations to other healthcare providers or nutritionists, she stated her belief in dermatologists’ ability to understand the fundamentals of diet-related skin health.
-The holding of such discussions with patients can enable wider conversations of dietary triggers and the impacts of eating patterns.
+Overall, Katta challenged clinicians working in dermatology to become more comfortable discussing nutrition during routine clinical visits with their patients.
+Instead of the typical referrals of such conversations to other health care providers or nutritionists, she stated her belief in dermatologists’ ability to understand the fundamentals of diet-related skin health.
+Holding such discussions with patients can enable broader conversations about dietary triggers and the effects of eating patterns.

 Disclosures: Katta has reported serving on an advisory board for Vichy Laboratories and is the author of a book on diet and dermatology for the general public.